-The Doctor of Philosophy (Ph.D.) program in nursing prepares nurse scholars and researchers to advance nursing knowledge through the development and testing of nursing theory and the conduct of research in clinical practice.
+The College of Nursing at the University of Rhode Island offers a Ph.D. program in nursing.
+Its purpose is to prepare nurse scholars and researchers capable of advancing nursing knowledge through the development and testing of nursing theory and the conduct of research in clinical practice.
 The program cultivates a sense of inquiry and stimulates collaborative relationships with professional colleagues both in nursing and other disciplines.

-- NUR 660 Philosophical Foundations for Health Care Research
+- NUR 660 Philosophical and Theoretical Foundations for Health Care Research (4 crs)

-- NUR 611 Theory and Research in the Nursing Domains
+- NUR 611 Theories & Research in the Nursing Domains (3 crs)

 Part-Time and Full-Time Study

 Students take 1 or 2, 3 credit courses per semester for part-time and 3 courses for full-time.
-Students can select to move through courses anywhere between a 2 to 5 year time frame.
+Students may choose to move through courses in a two-and-one-half to a five-year time frame.

 Admission decisions will be based on a comprehensive review of applicant qualifications presented as a total package.
 The following criteria will be used as the guidelines for admission decisions:

-- Baccalaureate degree from an NLN-accredited program in nursing or its equivalent.
-A minimum of 3.0 QPA is desirable.
+- Baccalaureate degree from an AACN or NLN-accredited program in nursing or its equivalent.
+A minimum of 3.0 GPA is desirable.

 - Master’s degree in nursing or its equivalent.
-A minimum of 3.3 QPA is desirable.
+A minimum of 3.3 GPA is desirable.